-COURSE OUTCOMES: On successful completion of the course, student will be able to CO1. demonstrate knowledge on protection against them.
+COURSE OUTCOMES: On successful completion of the course, student will protection against them.
 CO2. analyzethe

-- behavior of various insulationmaterials,
+- behavior of various insulation materials,

 - generation of high voltage and currents,

 - measuring techniques for high voltage and currents,

 - testing of various electrical apparatus,

 - overvoltage phenomena and

-- behavior of insulationmaterials, - circuits for generation and measurement of highvoltages, - testing circuits for testing of high voltageequipment. - CO3. evaluate various high voltage generation, measuring and testing parameters of high voltage circuits.
+- behavior of insulation materials, - circuits for generation and measurement of highvoltages, - testing circuits for testing of high voltageequipment. - CO3. evaluate various high voltage generation, measuring and testing parameters of high voltage circuits.